Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 The man that interviewed me wasn't even on the committee to decide who they accept into the program and it was a phone interview, so I'm not exactly sure how good that is for me.

-Applicants commonly wished they had known to bring food and prepare for a long day with no lunch break, to expect a relaxed yet professional environment during the interview day.
-Additionally, they suggested familiarizing oneself with campus beforehand and being prepared with questions for the day.
+Applicants commonly wished they had known to bring food, be prepared for a long day with no lunch break, and to expect a relaxed yet professional environment.
+They also recommended familiarizing oneself with campus, asking more questions, and being aware of the lack of food options.

 I wish I had some coffee.
 There were a lot of information sessions and they were (kind of) repetitive.
 The interview was the last part of the day and they didn't give you your interview info until an hour before the actual interview.